romulo-vieira/Restrict-Author-Categories/README.md

 # Restrict-Author-Categories
-My first WordPress plugin.
-It simples restricts which categories the users can post on.
+A simple Wordpress plugin that allows Admins to restrict categories a user can post on.

+This plugin was made with PHP and ReactJS.